uyuni-project/uyuni-rfc/accepted/00104-enhanced-ansible-support.md

 This newly created action type would be a minion only recurring action that would only be configurable from Ansible control nodes.

-As for the entry point to the new UI I see two options:
+As for the entry point to the new UI we will do the following:

-1) On `System` > `Ansible` > `Playbooks` UI create a `Schedule Recurring` button that will link to `System` > `Recurring Actions` > `Create`.
-Here we will add the `Ansible Playbook` option to the dropdown to select the recurring action type.
+On `System` > `Ansible` > `Playbooks` UI create a `Schedule Recurring` button that will link to `System` > `Recurring Actions` > `Create`.
+Here we will add the `Ansible Playbook` option to the dropdown to select the recurring action type (this will be pre selected if forwarded from the playbooks UI).
 The action specific UI would then generate based on the type selected (like we do for existing types).

-2) Create a new `Recurring (Playbooks)` tab in `System` > `Ansible` that would allow the creation of Ansible Playbook recurring actions without having to select the action type first.
-Viewing created action details as well as editing/deleting existing actions would still have to be done from the `System` > `Recurring Actions` tab.

 ## Set default playbook and inventory paths when adding a new control node in Uyuni